kaazing/gateway/doc/admin-reference/r_configure_gateway_service_defaults.md

   </service-defaults>
 ```

-### mime-mapping (service-defaults)

-The `mime-mapping` element defines the way the Gateway maps a file extension to a MIME type.
-The `service-defaults` section in the default Gateway configuration file contains default MIME type mappings that apply to all services on the Gateway.

-#### Example
+#### Example of Mime Mapping

+A service can return files of various types to a client.
+Generally, HTTP mandates that a response containing a file also specify a Content-Type header describing the file contents.
+You may use a <mime-mapping> tag to specify the Content-Type value to be returned for files with a particular name extension.

-The following example shows two entries for the same file extension; in this case, when the Gateway receives a request for a file with an `HTML` extension, the Gateway will respond with a Content-Type header value of `text/html` (not `image/png`) as shown in lines 1-4 and 9-12:
+The following example shows two entries for the same file extension; in this case, when the Gateway receives a request for a file with an `HTML` extension, the Gateway will respond with a Content-Type header value of `text/html` (not `image/png`).
+This example indicates that for files with names ending in '.png', the header 'Content-Type: image/png' should be returned by the Gateway, and 'Content-Type: text/html' should be returned for .html files.
+You can specify mappings in the both the `service-defaults` block and in any `service` blocks.
+If a mapping for a given extension is specified in both the `service-defaults` block and a `service` block, the `service`-level mapping will be used when providing files from that service.

 ``` xml
   <mime-mapping>